cliffhall/puzzlebox/README.md

 <details>

-<summary>A puzzle is a _finite state machine_.
+<summary>A puzzle is a finite state machine.
 It's just easier to say, write, and think about.</summary>

 Imagine the Rubik's Cube puzzle.
 It has 43 quintillion states, and to transition between them, you act upon it by rotating the intersecting planes of the mechanism.